pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 or when storing an index for a large number of records in a single partition is undesirable for infrastructure or performance reasons, or is not supported by the database.

+The ``BigArray`` can be used to construct both contiguous and non-contiguous integer sequences.
+As with the record IDs above, if each item is positioned in the next position after the last visible record, then a contiguous sequence is generated, but at the cost of finding the last visible record.
+However, if a number generator is used, the rate is limited by the rate at which numbers can be issued, but if inserts can fail, then numbers can be lost and the integer sequence will have gaps.

 Record managers
 ~~~~~~~~~~~~~~~